jadelomeiri/cars-api/README.md

            year nullable: false, blank: false
        }

-####Note on encapsulation:
+#### Note on encapsulation:
 It might look like encapsulation hasn't been respected, but it was.
 This is one awesome way that Grails works.
-Under the hood, Grails injects setter & getter at runtime.
+Under the hood, Grails injects setters & getters at runtime.
 When doing Car.make, the make property is not being accessed directly.
 Car.make is exactly the same as Car.getMake().
-As a matter of fact developers can user Car.getMake() & Car.setMake() without having the methods explicitly coded.
+As a matter of fact developers can use Car.getMake() & Car.setMake() without having the methods explicitly coded.

 #### Domain Model Refactoring
 Fast forward towards the end of the project, I now started working on: